julelang/manual/src/some-questions.md

 Some languages do this plausibly.
 For example, C# has methods of type `string`, but these are not built-in.
 They are actually an alias for `System.String` and are an implemented class.
 So the algorithm is truly reviewable; there is no runtime algorithm provided by the compiler in the background.

-Jule is not like C#; `str` is just a type, not an alias for a different implementation.
+Jule is not like C#; `string` is just a type, not an alias for a different implementation.
 In this case, the `myStr.bytes()` method or something similar that will be added to it is a method implemented in the background.

 We think it is more reasonable to do this by casting instead of doing it this way, for example: `[]byte("hello")`.
 The standard library `std/strings` package is designed for the remaining common algorithms.
 This is exactly what many other languages do, see: Go, Nim, or Odin.